AbdullaSadoun/Cyber-Attacks-Machine-Learning/README.md

 # How to Run the Code

-- Clone the repository: git clone https://github.com/YourUsername/ml-engineering-assignments.git
+- Clone the repository: git clone https://github.com/AbdullaSadoun/Cyber-Attacks-Machine-Learning.git
-- Navigate to the assignment folder: cd <Directory>
+- Navigate to the assignment folder: cd "Directory"
 - Open the Jupyter Notebook and run the cells: jupyter notebook

 # Acknowledgements

-These assignments were completed as part of the Machine Learning for Engineers course under the guidance of Professor [Instructor's Name] at [University Name].
+These assignments were completed as part of the Machine Learning for Engineers course under the guidance of Professor Issam Hammad at Dalhousie University.
 Special thanks to the open-source contributors of the datasets and libraries used in this project.